-Revenue increases by 6% in the outer financial years respectively of the MTREF, which is inline within the headline inflation rate.
-The municipality is in the process of finalising the computation of the cost reflective tariffs, which will be gradually phased in consideration, will be given to consumer affordability.
-The other delaying factor in phasing in the cost reflective tariff is that the municipality has not established accurate cost centres.
+Revenue increases by 6% in the outer financial years respectively of the MTREF which is inline within the average headline inflation rate.
+The municipality is in the process of finalising the computation of the cost reflective tariffs as per the tariff tool provided by treasury which will be gradually phased in. consideration will be given to consumer affordability.
+The other delaying factor in phasing in the cost reflective tariff is that the municipality has not yet established accurate cost centres.

-The water sale line item includes the projection relating to debtors which will be impacted by the introduce of prepaid water sales.
-This was also considered in the application of an increment for revenue of the outer years, to calculate reasonable projections.
+The water sale line item includes the projection relating to debtors which will be impacted by the regain of prepaid water sales.
+This was also considered in the application of an increment for revenue of the outer years, to calculates reasonable projections.